 Nice black and dark fruits with a little muscle.
 Oak integrated and not overpowering.

-Lovely pairing with steak. — 3 months ago
+Lovely pairing with steak. — 7 months ago

 1982 vintage.
 Great, upper shoulder fill.
 Long, aging cork fully saturated but removed with a Durand.
 Splintered a little upon removal.
 Decanted and threw less sed than expected.
 Decaying leather, cedar, hot gravel and lightly roasted button mushrooms in the nose.
 Light-medium/medium body.
 All this + some undying cherry and plum flavors mixed in amongst remaining tannins.
 More thrust and fruit than anticipated with expected structure firmly in place.
 Really beautiful specimen.
 Based on this bottle, can hold steady without dropoff for another 4-5 years.
-1.12.24. — a year ago
+1.12.24. — 2 years ago